Last updated 29 October 05.

 Tree is cover featured and receives her big finale.
 An excellent mystery novelette.
 The letters’ page also included letters

 dealing with Steve Gerber & Jack Kirby’s Destroyer Duck.
-‘Alice Quinn’ was Harvey Pekar’s first
+‘Alice Quinn’ was Harvey Pekar’s

-his own American Splendor as an underground comix for several years.
-Lenny Kaye, the lyric writer for ‘Luke The
+publishing his own American Splendor as an underground comix for several

-Mullaney’s brother Jan.
-Best story &
+of Dean Mullaney’s brother Jan.
+Best story & art go to the

-art go to the McGregor/Sutton story ‘
+McGregor/Sutton story ‘

 7. cover: John Bolton (Nov.
 1982)